aonemd/geckorate/README.md

 ### With paginated collections

-Currently, there are two methods for pagination; one for Kaminiari `decorate_kaminari_collection(collection)` and another for will_paginate `decorate_will_paginate_collection(collection)`.
+Currently, there are two methods for pagination; one for Kaminari `decorate_kaminari_collection(collection)` and another for will_paginate `decorate_will_paginate_collection(collection)`.
 The returned hash from both methods looks like this: